-Initial qualifications to apply for a TAPP program:
+Initial, general qualifications to apply for a TAPP program:

 - minimum of a bachelor's degree in the chosen teaching field (or degree closely related to the field)

-- minimum undergraduate cumulutive GPA of 2.5 from an accredited, GPSC-accepted degree granting institution (no combination of GPAs) if your degree is less than 10 years old.
+- minimum undergraduate cumulutive GPA of 2.5-2.75 (depends on program) from an accredited, GPSC-accepted degree granting institution (no combination of GPAs) if your degree is less than 10 years old.